Discover more from Healthy Rich

 Most money management techniques are too rational.
 They expect us to make perfectly reasoned and calculated decisions every time, and guess what?
 Humans don’t operate like that.

 How much money you make, how you spend it, what incentivizes you to change and what motivates you to plan ahead all have little to do with numbers.
 They’re all about your relationship with money.

 Changing any money habits starts with understanding how you think and feel about money.

 When you understand how you think and feel about money, you can understand why you make the choices you make — and change what isn’t working for you.

 7. Name what matters to you

-Managing money in a way that feels satisfying and productive for you starts with conscious spending.
+Managing money in a way that feels satisfying and productive for you comes down to conscious spending.

 A simple step toward conscious spending is to make a list of what matters to you.
 Write down your highest values, interests and goals.
 And, by the way, be honest with yourself.
 List values that truly matter to you, and leave off anything that comes to mind just because someone else expects it of you.

 Keep the list handy on your desk, on your phone or in your wallet, and check in once in a while.
-Do your most recent purchases align with the life and the person your list represents?
+Does the way you use money align with the life and the person your list represents?